© Crown copyright 2019

 Patients can contact the national alcohol helpline Drinkline on 0300 123 1110 and there is an alcohol service directory on the NHS website.

 The 5 alcohol-use screening tests, known as the alcohol use disorders identification test (AUDIT) tools, help healthcare professionals to assess a patient’s level of risk to alcohol harm.

 Healthcare providers can use the briefing template to tell their staff about carrying out alcohol and tobacco screenings and giving brief advice.

-Trainers can use video clips from the e-learning course developed to support the CQUIN in face-to-face sessions to show examples of staff delivering both IBA and VBA.
+Trainers can use video clips from the Health Education England e-learning course in face-to-face sessions to show examples of staff delivering both IBA and VBA.

 The Knowledge Hub provides a forum for healthcare staff implementing the CQUIN.
 It is a place to share experiences, ask questions of others and give advice.
 The Knowledge Hub also provides a library where staff can share resources.